-Peter Mandaville is a Berkley Center senior research fellow and a Brookings Institution nonresident senior fellow.
-He is also a professor of international affairs at the Schar School of Policy and Government at George Mason University, where he serves as interim director of the Ali Vural Ak Center for Global Islamic Studies.
+Peter Mandaville is a Berkley Center senior research fellow and a United States Institute of Peace senior visiting expert.
+He is also a professor of international affairs at the Schar School of Policy and Government at George Mason University, where he serves as the director of the Ali Vural Ak Center for Global Islamic Studies.
 Previous government experience includes serving as a member of the U.S. State Department’s Policy Planning Staff (2011-2012) and as a senior advisor in the department’s Office of Religion and Global Affairs (2015-2016).
 He has also been a visiting senior fellow at the Pew Research Center.
-His research focuses on the comparative study of religious authority and social movements in the Muslim world, with an emphasis on youth groups, transnational networks, and new media.
-His publications include, among others, Islam and Politics (2014), Global Political Islam (2007, 2011), and Transnational Muslim Politics: Reimagining the Umma (2001).
+His research focuses on the intersection of religion and international affairs, with a primary focus on Islam and the Muslim world.
+His publications include, among others, Wahhabism and the World (2022), Islam and Politics (2014, 2020), Global Political Islam (2007), and Transnational Muslim Politics: Reimagining the Umma (2001).
 He holds degrees from the University of St. Andrews and the University of Kent and has studied at the American University in Cairo.

 I find myself assessing the significance and implications of 9/11 today very differently than in the years immediately following the attacks.
 That day was very direct and personal in some respects: I lived about a mile from the Pentagon, and my wife had been in the complex just 20 minutes before the plane hit.
 Coming home that evening was surreal as we passed through military checkpoints and watched the flames still burning.